the123saurav/rabi/doc/wal_checkpointing.md

 At regular operation/bootstrap
 push the oldest memtable to disk and persist checkpoint pointer of WAL.
+Note that there could be 2 WALs at the same time, hence each memtable keeps a file object for WAL.
+If we find that the WAL offset has reached end, we unlink the WAL file.
 How to make this atomic???
 If we cant make it atomic, then at worse we would have duplicate data which is okay as that is like a